fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

 Even if it might seem trivial, it's worth emphasizing: migrating to a new technology can be frustrating.

-At first, you're likely to be excited by the advanced capabilities the technology offers—and tempted to jump straight into the complex stuff.
+At first, you're likely to be excited by the advanced capabilities the technology offers and tempted to jump straight into the complex stuff.
 But in my experience, the smoothest (and most rewarding) transition happens when you start with the basics and build up gradually.

-## 📝 What you'll learn

-In this use case, I’ll walk you through key concepts and operations using kdb+ and PyKX, including:

-- 📂 Uploading a CSV file (Trades Tick Data) into an in-memory kdb+ table
-- 🔍 Performing date-based queries
-- 📊 Grouping and aggregating data using `xbar`
-- 🐍 Seamless integration with your existing Python code — because, let’s be honest, you probably have a lot of it!

 ## ✅ Prerequisites